sap-tutorials/sap-mobile-development-kit/tutorials/cp-mobile-dev-kit-deep-link/cp-mobile-dev-kit-deep-link.md

   - How to open a web page

 ## Intro
-You may clone an existing project from [GitHub repository](https://github.com/SAP-samples/cloud-mdk-tutorial-samples/tree/main/4-Level-Up-with-the-Mobile-Development-Kit/4-Implement-Deep-Linking-to-Another-App-from-an-MDK-App) and start directly with step 4 in this tutorial.
+You may clone an existing metadata project from the [MDK Tutorial GitHub repository](https://github.com/SAP-samples/cloud-mdk-tutorial-samples/tree/main/4-Level-Up-with-the-Mobile-Development-Kit/4-Implement-Deep-Linking-to-Another-App-from-an-MDK-App) and start directly with step 4 in this tutorial.

 ---